VLC could not open the mpga/mp4v/mp4a audio encoder

 VLC could not open the mpga audio encoder

-“Strict standard compliance” is a setting associated with FFmpeg, a versatile library used by VLC to handle multimedia data.
-This setting is designed to maintain strict compliance with multimedia standards, which, while beneficial, can occasionally lead to compatibility problems such as the “VLC could not open mpga audio encoder” issue when dealing with media files that don’t perfectly align with these standards.
-Adjusting this setting to “-2” relaxes the strictness, allowing VLC to process a wider variety of files.
+“Strict standard compliance” is a setting in FFmpeg, a library VLC uses for multimedia.
+This setting keeps strict compliance with multimedia standards, which can sometimes cause compatibility problems, like the “VLC could not open mpga audio encoder” error, especially with media files that don’t fully meet these standards.
+Changing this setting to “-2” makes VLC less strict, helping it process more file types.

-1. Open VLC and navigate to “Tools” > “Preferences“.VLC Tools Preferences
+1. Open VLC and go to “Tools” > “Preferences“.VLC Tools Preferences

-2. At the bottom of the Preferences window, change “Show settings” from “Simple” to “All“.VLC show all settings
+2. Change “Show settings” from “Simple” to “All“.VLC show all settings

-3. In the left pane, navigate to “Input / Codecs” > “Video codecs” > “FFmpeg“.VLC could not open the mp4a audio encoder
+3. Go to “Input / Codecs” > “Video codecs” > “FFmpeg“.VLC could not open the mp4a audio encoder

-4. Set “Strict standard compliance” to “-2” on the right.VLC Strict standard compliance setting
+4. Set “Strict standard compliance” to “-2“.VLC Strict standard compliance setting

-The VLC media player provides an option to keep the original video and audio tracks during the conversion process.
-By enabling these settings, VLC can bypass potential codec-related issues during the encoding process.
-In essence, it keeps the original video and audio streams, reducing the possibility of codec compatibility errors.
+VLC lets you keep the original video and audio tracks during conversion.
+Enabling these settings can help avoid codec-related issues during encoding.
+Basically, it keeps the original video and audio streams, which can reduce compatibility errors.

 Follow these steps to enable this setting: